Your experience map: how to create it and why you need it

-Experience mapping is a UX design tool that provides unique insight into the end-to-end user journey.
+An experience map is a UX design tool that provides unique insight into the end-to-end user journey.
 It provides crucial emotional context for brands looking to understand how to eliminate friction and deliver better experiences.
 Here I explore why more and more brands are embracing experience maps and why it’s paying off.

-What is user experience mapping?
+What is a user experience map?

 Experience maps are a valuable tool for helping brands understand the engagement a customer has with their digital product or service.
-They can map customers’ behaviour and motivators before, during, and after the online experience.
+They can map customers’ behaviours and motivators before, during, and after the online experience.

 This level of understanding can help us create digital products that demonstrate empathy by taking into account how a user enters a site, what drives them to use it, and how to support them afterwards in a way that nurtures loyalty and increases the life and use of the product.